 In-Person & Virtual Eating Disorder Treatment for Kids & Teenagers

 Support for children, teenagers, and parents using a family-based treatment approach to at-home eating disorder recovery.
 Available in our Raleigh and Durham offices, and virtually in several states.

 Struggling with an eating disorder as an adolescent is so, so hard.

 Unfortunately, it’s also becoming more and more common.
 Between triggering social media messages, pressure to be perfect, and a culture that pushes some pretty disordered beliefs about food and bodies, it’s no wonder so many teenagers struggle with eating disorders.

 While an eating disorder is absolutely life-altering, it doesn’t have to be a life sentence.
 In fact, catching and treating an eating disorder early on can greatly increase your chances of a full recovery.

 Parenting a child with an eating disorder can feel like an insurmountable challenge, but we’re here to help.

 Because of the nature of most eating disorders, you as a parent might feel like your child has turned into a completely different person.
 Their thoughts and behaviors might seem totally out of character all of a sudden, leaving you wondering what the heck happened, and struggling to figure out how to help them.

 All of this is (unfortunately) common when someone has an eating disorder.
 Our dietitian nutritionists are trained to help you and your child through eating disorder recovery as part of a team that also includes a therapist and a primary care doctor.

 We offer nutrition counseling for kids teenagers as part of a family-based treatment approach for eating disorders.

 Although having a diagnosis can be useful in guiding recovery, it’s not required to seek help.
 If your chld is struggling with food and body, that’s reason enough to reach out.

-We work with teenagers ages 13 and up (and their families) who struggle with any of the following:
+We work with children and teenagers who struggle with any of the following:

 - Anorexia nervosa